 We are authorized to issue 395,000,000 shares of common stock, par value \$0.001 per share.
 The holders of our common stock are entitled to one vote per share on all matters submitted to a vote of the stockholders, including the election of directors.
 Our Amended and Restated Certificate of Incorporation does not provide for cumulative voting in the election of directors.
-Subject to any preferential rights of any outstanding series of preferred stock created by our Board of Directors from time to time the holders of our common stock will be entitled to cash dividends as may be declared, if any, by our Board of Directors from finds available.
-Subject to any preferential rights of any outstanding series of preferred stock that we may issue, upon liquidation, dissolution or winding up of our company, the holders of our common stock will be entitled to receive pro rata all assets available for distribution to the holders.
+Subject to any preferential rights of any outstanding series of preferred stock created by our Board of Directors from time to time the holders of our common stock will be entitled to cash dividends as may be declared, if any, by our Board of Directors from funds available.
+Subject to any preferential rights of any outstanding series of preferred stock that we may issue, upon liquidation, dissolution or winding up of our company, the holders.
 There are no outstanding shares of our common stock that we have agreed to register under the Securities Act for sale by stockholders.